Key Takeaways

 This isn't a behaviour problem; it's a structural problem.
 Group booking on traditional travel sites assumes one transaction with one card.
 The booking is built around 'one customer'.
 When that customer is actually four customers, the cardholder absorbs the financial risk and the social burden of collection.
 The whole architecture is wrong.

 Jettova's booking flow is designed around a different assumption: a group trip should produce one shared itinerary and one ticket per member, each booked individually with each member's own card.
 The trip is the shared object; the bills aren't.
-We built this on top of Duffel — a flight-booking API that gives developer access to live IATA airline inventory — combined with Stripe Payment Intents, which lets each member's card be processed in our own checkout without touching our servers.
+We built this as a per-member handoff — each member gets their own single-passenger search for their own city and dates, then books their own ticket directly with the provider, on their own card.

 Here's how it works in practice.
 The group goes through the planning room (vibes, destination, day-by-day storyboard) and lands on a finalized trip.
 When members open the trip page, they see a prominent 'Your booking details' card at the top with three fields: their departure city (a city autocomplete), their depart date (defaulted to the group's date), and their return date.
 Members fill these in and click 'Book my flight'.
-The backend runs a fresh single-passenger Duffel search for that member's exact origin, dates, and route, returns the cheapest matching offer (preferring the airline the group's sample flight used), and routes the member to a per-member checkout.
+The backend runs a fresh single-passenger search for that member's exact origin, dates, and route, surfaces the cheapest matching fare (preferring the airline the group's sample flight used), and hands the member off to the provider to book it.

-The checkout itself is a Stripe Payment Element rendered inside the Jettova app — passenger details, card details, payment confirmation, all on Jettova.
-There's no redirect to a third site, no 'and then go book on Expedia' step.
-The member enters their information, pays with their own card, and gets their own Duffel-issued booking reference and order.
-We stamp the booking reference in the member's local browser storage so the next time they open the trip page, the booking confirmation shows up automatically (instead of asking them to book again).
+The member is handed off to the provider to complete the booking — passenger details, payment, and confirmation happen on the provider's site, with the member's own card.
+The provider's prices and cancellation policies apply.
+We stamp the booking in the member's local browser storage so the next time they open the trip page, their booking shows up automatically (instead of prompting them to book again).

 What this changes is the social dynamic of group travel.
 The friend who used to volunteer to 'put it all on my card' doesn't have to anymore.
 Members in different cities (one flying from Boston, one from Austin, one from London) get their own per-route quotes — every member gets the cheapest single-passenger fare from their own home airport.
 There's no shared invoice for anyone to chase.
 Every member has their own confirmation reference and their own airline relationship for any later changes.